jbush001/NyuziProcessor/hardware/fpga/de2-115/README.md

         sudo killall -9 jtagd

 3. Press 'key 0' on the lower right hand of the board to reset the processor.
-LED 0 will light up on the board to indicate the bootloader is waiting to receive a program over the serial port.
+   Green LED 0 will start blinking, indicating the bootloader is waiting to receive a program over the serial port.

 4. Load program into memory and execute it: